Shoulder Bursitis

 6. Subdeltoid bursa

-Inflammation of any of these shoulder bursa may cause shoulder and arm pain.
+Inflammation of any of these shoulder bursa may cause shoulder and arm pain and, in some cases, a lump on the shoulder.

 The most common type of shoulder bursitis is subacromial bursitis which is often linked with shoulder impingement syndrome.
 There are other bursa located around the shoulder blade and inflammation of these is known as scapulothoracic bursitis.
 You can also get bursitis at the elbow, known as olecranon bursitis.